Research catalogue

 Speed Is Not the Whole Story: Anthropic’s Claude Study and Orchestrated Intelligence

-A close reading of Anthropic's research on Claude's impact on knowledge work.
-Speed gains are real but secondary.
-What the data supports is the importance of orchestration — structured human-AI workflows — over unmanaged acceleration.
+A close reading of Anthropic’s research on Claude’s impact on knowledge work.
+Speed gains are real but secondary; the deeper issue is orchestration.

 2026 · Commentary